metamaster2021/amax.contracts/docs/04_guides/02_how-to-buy-ram.md

 * You have sufficient token allocated to your account

-* Install the currently supported version of amaxcl
+* Install the currently supported version of amcli

 * Unlock your wallet